pulumi/docs/reference/service/collaboration.md

 title: Collaboration
 ---

-The Pulumi Cloud Console offers multiple that people can collaborate on a stack.
+The Pulumi Cloud Console offers multiple ways for people to collaborate on a stack.
 However, some may not be available depending on the type of organization the stack resides in.